LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 Sobolev spaces allow us to extend the notion of differentiability to a wider class of functions.
-The fact that these spaces are complete and compactly embedded in $L^q$ spaces is an important tool for extracting convergent sub-sequences.
-This is useful when solving differential equations, as a common technique is to take a Cauchy sequence whose limit is the solution to the equation.
+The fact that these spaces are complete and compactly embedded in $L^q$ spaces is an important tool to extract convergent sub-sequences.
+This is useful when solving differential equations as a common technique is to take a Cauchy sequence whose limit is the solution to the equation.

 # Notation

-- In this post, we will be dealing with functions over a variety of domains.
-To facilitate interpretation of the notation, we will stick to the convention that $K$ is a compact set, $U, V$ are open sets, and $\Omega$ is an open bounded set with $C^1$ boundary.
+-   In this post we will be dealing with functions over a variety of domains.
+To facilitate interpretation of the notation we will stick to the convention that $K$ is a compact set, $U, V$ are open sets, and $\Omega$ is an open bounded set with $C^1$ boundary.

 -   Given a topological space $X$ and a subset $A \subset X$ we abbreviate $A$ is dense in $X$ with the topology of $X$ by

 <div>
 $$\begin{aligned}